geokels/OpenRefine-archaeology-lesson/_episodes/04-save-export.md

 # Lesson

-## Saving and Exporting a Project
+## Saving and Exporting

-In OpenRefine you can save or export the project.
-This means you're saving the data and all the information about the cleaning and data transformation steps you've done.
-Once you've saved a project, you can open it up again and be just where you stopped before.
+In OpenRefine you can save or export an entire project, or a spreadsheet of the cleaned data.
+This means you're saving the data and all the information about the data cleaning and transformation steps you've done.
+By default, OpenRefine saves your project in its memory while you make changes to the data.
+If you close OpenRefine without exporting, you can still open it up again and see a list of your projects, then click on any one of them to open it up again.
+However, exporting your data or project allows it to be shared with others, stored elsewhere online or on your computer, and creates a record of the steps made to transform the original dataset.

-### Saving

-By default OpenRefine is saving your project.
-If you close OpenRefine and open it up again, you'll see a list of your projects.
-You can click on any one of them to open it up again.

 ## Exporting Cleaned Data

-You can also export just your cleaned data, rather than the entire project.
+To export just the cleaned data into a spreadsheet format:

 1. Click `Export` in the top right and select the file type you want to export the data in. `Tab-separated values` (`tsv`) or `Comma-separated values` (`csv`) would be good choices.
 2. That file will be exported to your default `Download` directory.
-That file can then be opened in a spreadsheet program or imported into programs like R or Python, which we'll be discussing later in our workshop.
+That file can then be opened in a spreadsheet program or imported into programs like R or Python.

 ### Exporting Your Project

-You can also export a project.
-This is helpful, for instance, if you wanted to send your raw data and cleaning steps to a collaborator, or share this information as a supplement to a publication.
+Exporting a project is also helpful, for instance, if you wanted to send your raw data and cleaning steps to a collaborator, or share this information as a supplement to a publication.
+To export a project:

 1. Click the `Export` button in the top right and select `Export project`.
 2. A `tar.gz` file will download to your default `Download` directory.
 The `tar.gz` extension tells you that this is a compressed file.